Claude Opus 4.8 is out with browser agent SoTA, 4x fewer code flaws, and a 3x cheaper Fast mode. Read the guide.

 Remote Server Connection Issues

-Symptom: HTTP-based MCP server fails to connect.
+Symptom: HTTP-based MCP server fails to connect with ECONNREFUSED or "tools list timed out".

 Fix:

-1. Verify the server is running and accessible
+1. Verify the server is running and accessible from the same machine: curl http://localhost:3000/mcp should return something

-2. Check firewall rules allow the connection
+2. Check firewall rules allow the connection on the relevant port

 Next Steps